-Learn how website visitor tracking fits into your marketing and sales strategy
+Learn how to keep track of website visitors coming into your marketing and sales funnel.

 Did you know that just 2.35% of people who visit your website will convert?
 Source

 Those statistics can be disheartening for sales and marketing teams when you’re working so hard to drive eyeballs to your website, in the first place.

 You’ll need to make sure the people you’re working so hard to attract are actually converting, and maximize the value you’re able to extract from the 98% of website traffic that doesn’t.

 If you’re able to understand your traffic and get more value from the people already visiting, your marketing department instantly becomes more efficient.
 Why?
 Because they know where to focus their efforts.

 Sales teams, on the other hand, will have more quality leads coming from your current lead generation efforts.
 They won’t need to constantly invest in new channels to drive new leads; they’ll be able to nurture potential customers they already have.

 So, how do you stop missing sales opportunities, and nudge people visiting your site towards making a purchase?

 Website visitor tracking software will shine a light on the anonymous 98% of non-converting website traffic.
 It’s the best way to find (and close) opportunities you never realized you had.

 Exactly what website visitor tracking is, and how it works.